-Returns the values for the equality constraints evaluated at the values given for the primal variales in set primals out (array_like, optional) - Output array.
+Returns the values of the inequality constraints evaluated at the values given for the primal variables in set\primals out (array\like, optional) - Output array.
 Its type is preserved and it must be of the right shape to hold the output.